abi-chatterjee/learn-flutter-1/README.md

 # learn-flutter-1
-An Order Display app built in Flutter.
-Picks up Orders placed information from iTabMenu API
+Simple app built in Flutter for educational learning purposes